AGRIVOLTAIC INFRASTRUCTURE

 Farmer receives guaranteed PPA income + crop protection; grid receives stable distributed power

-Proof Points: Data-Backed Claims
+Proof Points: Engineering-Based Claims

 160% Land Use Efficiency (LUE)